timm/xai/xai.md

     1 for maximization);
   - Rows has a "heaven" point which is the best value for their goals.
-    For example, if we are minimizing cost and maximizming benefit, then the best vector is (0,1).
+    For example, if we are minimizing cost and maximizing benefit, then the best vector is (0,1).
   - Each row has a "distance to heaven" which is the distance of of the $y_i$ values to the best vector.